amanuniyal01/Swaad-Express/readme.md

 Promoted Label: Restaurants with this tag are specially promoted on our platform to help them reach more customers.

+Accordion in Restaurant Menu: Expand and collapse sections to easily explore restaurant items.

+Login / Logout Page for secure access and personalized experience.

+Dynamic UserName Feature: Users can type their name, and it will be displayed at the top of the website.

-Clean and Responsive Design powered by Railgun CSS
+Clean and Responsive Design powered by Tailwind CSS.

-User-Friendly Structure to explore and access code easily
+User-Friendly Structure to explore and access code easily.

-💬 Customer Love
+💬 Customer Love:
 Our customers love us!
 We have received very positive reviews that highlight both the quality of our code and the smooth user experience.